FormidableLabs/spectacle/CONTRIBUTING.md

 Thanks for taking the time to help us make Spectacle even better!
 Before you go ahead and submit a PR, make sure that you have done the following:

-- Run all checks using `pnpm run check-ci`.
+- Run all checks using `pnpm run check:ci`.
 - Run `pnpm run build:one-page` and check + commit changes to `examples/one-page/index.html`
 - Check that both the core library and _all_ examples build: `pnpm run build`.
 - Everything else included in our [pull request checklist](.github/PULL_REQUEST_TEMPLATE.md).